Donald Trump’s off-the-record remarks roiled U.S.-Canada trade negotiations

 He also was quoted as saying the deal would be “totally on our terms.”

-Mr. Trump reportedly said he wanted the remark to be “off the record” during an interview Thursday with Bloomberg News.
+Mr. Trump said he wanted the remark to be “off the record” during an interview Thursday with Bloomberg News.
 The Toronto Star cited an anonymous source and claimed not to be bound by Bloomberg News’ agreement not to publish the comments.

+The president confirmed the statement in a tweet as he railed against the betrayal of the agreement to keep the comments off the record.

 Prime Minister Justin Trudeau’s government told the newspaper that the report appeared accurate and that Canadian officials did not believe the U.S. was bargaining in good faith.